Jonestown: Investigation and mass migration

-Jonestown life after mass migration
+After mass migration

 Many members of the Temple believed that Guyana would be, as Jones promised, a paradise or utopia.
 After Jones arrived, however, Jonestown life significantly changed.
 Entertaining movies from Georgetown that the settlers had watched were mostly canceled in favor of Soviet propaganda shorts and documentaries on American social problems.

-Bureaucratic requirements after Jones' arrival sapped labor resources for other needs.
+Bureaucratic requirements after Jones's arrival sapped labor resources for other needs.
 Buildings fell into disrepair and weeds encroached on fields.
-School study and nighttime lectures for adults turned to Jones' discussions about revolution and enemies, with lessons focusing on Soviet alliances, Jones' crises and the purported "mercenaries" sent by Stoen, who had defected from the Temple and turned against the group.
+School study and nighttime lectures for adults turned to Jones's discussions about revolution and enemies, with lessons focusing on Soviet alliances, and Jones's crises.
+He alleged that purported "mercenaries" were sent by Stoen, who had defected from the Temple and turned against the group.

-For the first several months, Temple members worked six days a week, from approximately 6:30 a.m. to 6:00 p.m., with an hour for lunch.
-In mid-1978, after Jones' health deteriorated and his wife began managing more of Jonestown's operations, the work week was reduced to eight hours a day for five days a week.
+For the first several months, Temple members worked in the fields for six days a week, from approximately 6:30 a.m. to 6:00 p.m., with an hour for lunch along with a 10-minute break.
+In mid-1978, after Jones's health deteriorated and his wife began managing more of Jonestown's operations, the work week was reduced to eight hours a day for five days a week.
 After the day's work ended, Temple members would attend several hours of activities in the settlement's central pavilion, including classes on socialism.

 Jones compared Jonestown's work schedule to the North Korean system of eight hours of daily work followed by eight hours of study.
-This also comported with the Temple's practice of gradually subjecting its followers to sophisticated mind control and behavior modification techniques borrowed from Mao Zedong and Kim Il-sung.
+This also comported with the Temple's practice of gradually subjecting its followers to sophisticated mind control and behavior modification techniques which Jones and his circle borrowed from Mao Zedong and Kim Il-sung.
 Jones would often read news and commentary, including items from Radio Moscow and Radio Havana, and was known to side with the Soviets over the Chinese during the Sino-Soviet split.

 "Discussion" about current events often took the form of Jones interrogating individual followers about the implications and subtexts of a given news item, or delivering lengthy and often confused monologues on how to "read" certain events.
-In addition to Soviet documentaries, political thrillers such as The Parallax View (1974), The Day of the Jackal (1973), State of Siege (1972) and Z (1969) were repeatedly screened and minutely analyzed by Jones.
+In addition to Soviet documentaries, he repeatedly screened and analyzed such political thrillers as The Parallax View (1974), The Day of the Jackal (1973), State of Siege (1972) and Z (1969).
 Recordings of commune meetings show how livid and frustrated Jones would get when anyone did not find the films interesting or did not understand the message Jones was placing upon them.

 Jonestown had a closed-circuit television system, but no one could view anything in the way of film or recorded TV, no matter how innocuous or seemingly politically neutral, without a Temple staffer present to "interpret" the material for the viewers.
 This invariably meant damning criticisms of perceived capitalist propaganda in Western material, and glowing praise for and highlighting of Marxist–Leninist messages in material from communist nations.